 California's increase in wildfire events is partly attributable to several factors that become problematical when they occur synchronously.
-These include an extended period of drought, upwards of 10 years, increased fuel for fires in certain forest types, unprecedented climatological conditions causing extreme weather events, and an expansion of housing into high fire threat areas that increases the possibility of human-caused ignitions coinciding with extreme fire-weather.
+These include an extended period of drought, upwards of 10 years, increased fuel for fires in certain forest types, unprecedented climatological conditions causing extreme weather events, and an expansion of housing that increases the possibility of human-caused ignitions coinciding with extreme fire-weather.
 The most destructive wildfire seasons on record have occurred within the last four years, with a cumulative total of more than 50,000 structures destroyed and an unprecedented loss of human life.
 California also experienced a record-setting annual area burned in 2020.

-Utility-related wildfires and wildfire-related consequences have received great public scrutiny and attention, but these challenges cannot be resolved by electric utilities alone.
-In addition to the CPUC and the WSD, the WSAB recognizes the important conversations that are occurring in other arenas, including other regulatory agencies like the Department of Fire and Forest Protection (CAL FIRE) and the California Buildings and Standards Commission, local planning or zoning boards, as well as the California Legislature, especially around the issue of housing development in the wildland urban interface and ingress/egress routes.3
+Utility-related wildfires have been responsible for a disproportionate share of wildfire-related consequences, but these challenges cannot be resolved by electric utilities alone.
+The WSAB recognizes the important conversations that are occurring in other arenas, including other regulatory agencies like the Department of Fire and Forest Protection (CAL FIRE) and the California Buildings and Standards Commission, local planning or zoning boards, as well as the California Legislature, especially around the issue of housing development in the wildland urban interface and ingress/egress routes.3

 We offer our assessment specific to electric utility regulation and preventing utility ignited wildfires.
 These recommendations should inform the WSD's evaluation of the SMJUs' 2021 WMP Updates.
-Overall, the WSAB intends our observations and recommendations to apply to the SMIUs and the large IOUs.4
+Overall, the WSAB intends our observations and recommendations to apply to the SMJUs and the large IOUs.4